RobinCook-LC/Robin-Cook_Case-Study_24/README.md

 # case-study

-This is a base install of Vue 3 with TypeScript and Cypress similar to our own development environment.
+This is a base installation of Vue 3 with TypeScript and Cypress similar to our own development environment.

 ## Task
 Your task is to develop an application/component to display the information stored in src/data/dummy.json.